sjauld/bean-tzu/PLAN.md

 - Add a header with the site title: "Bean Tzu - The Art of Deal".
 - Add a main content area for the quote and call to action.
 - Add a section for reviews.
+- After each step, launch the site using an nginx Docker container and open it in the browser for review so you can see the changes.
-- Commit changes to git with a conventional commit message, including a Marvin quote.
+- Once you approve, commit changes to git with a conventional commit message, including a Marvin quote.
 - Launch the site using an nginx Docker container and open it in the browser for review.

 ### 4. Random Quote Feature